terryb58/Marlin-EasyConfig/README.md

      This is a Marlin 1.1.x configuration file.
 I will update this as new versions of Marlin are released.

-NOTE: Sanity check should still work and should not show any errors.
-       Please report any errors.
-Thank you.
+     Marlin's built-in sanity check should still work so please contact me at the email address above if you receive any erro messages.

 --------------------------------------------------------------------

 Users usually don't know what settings are related and end up frustrated.
 My goal is to create a small section in